hellmake/CAST-Imaging-Workshop/content/4_PortfolioResults/_index.md

 # The Big Picture

-Now that we have seen how the code scan results can be leveraged to gather detailed actionable insight to make our applications healthier or more cloud-ready, it's time to take some altitude and look at the broader picture.
+Now that we have seen how the code scan results can be leveraged to gather detailed actionable insight to make our applications healthier or more cloud-ready, it's time to get some altitude and look at the broader picture.

 ### What's my use case?
 Here are a few typical challenges that are faced by many people with key roles in IT:
-- *We have a bunch of applications but we don't have much visibility on them.*
 - *We have launched a move-to-cloud initiative but we're not really sure where to start.*
-- *We have a migrated many of our applications to the cloud but for many of them this was a pure lift-and-shift and we'd like to further leverage cloud computing capabilities.*
+- *We have already migrated many of our applications to the cloud but for many of them this was a pure lift-and-shift and we'd like to further leverage cloud computing capabilities.*
 - *We have several applications running on multiple cloud platforms and we want to consolidate them on AWS.*

 As much as these situations denote very different levels of cloud adoption and maturity, they all have two things in common: